ThePrimeagen/undefined/README.md

 To me, it seems like there is going to be a several pass compiler for this to be a real deal here.

+### I am unsure how much i want to pursue this beyond my needs
+My needs have been met, i am unsure if I want to pursue this much further.

+If anyone is interested in this, i can certainly help you get ramped up, whisper me twitter

 ## Union Collapsing is really hard...
 Its currently disabled because its creating incorrect types.
 But i think i am pretty dang close to it being correct.